 - 2.1.
 The Performance Scrutiny Committee has a membership of 11 county councillors and is chaired by Cllr Liz Brighouse OBE.
 The councillor membership is politically proportional to the membership of the Council.
-The committee met eight times in 2016/2017. - 2.2.
+The committee met eight times in 2016/2017 [6 at the time of writing 9 & 16 March meetings still to come]. - 2.2.
 At the start of the year the committee's Deputy Chairman, Cllr Neil Fawcett, stood down and was replaced from within the committee's existing members by Cllr Steve Harrod.
 In November 2016 Cllr Harrod was appointed to a new Cabinet position for Education, and Cllr Janet Godden was duly appointed from within the committee's members as the new Deputy Chairman. - 2.3.
 Some of the committee's key functions, as outlined in the constitution, include: - Scrutinising the performance of the council; - Providing a focused review of corporate performance, directorate performance; - Scrutinising financial reporting and budgets; - Raising queries or issues of concern that may occur over decisions being taken in relation to adult social care, to provide a specific committee for addressing such queries; - Discharging the Council's scrutiny responsibilities under the Police and Justice Act 2006, to review and scrutinise decisions made or actions taken by community safety partners. - 2.4.
-This year the committee was addressed by 2 members of the public and 14 councillors who are not members of the committee.
+In total this year the committee was addressed by 2 members of the public and 14 councillors who are not members of the committee.
 The committee also welcomed a high volume of attendance by members of the public, particularly when agenda items concerned children's services.
 It is to be hoped that strong public interest remains a feature of the committee's business in future.